The Power of a Strategic Email Sender Name

 Let’s explore the power of a proper sender name and help you craft the perfect one for your business.

-What is an Email Sender Name?
+What is an Email Marketing Sender Name?

 Email sender name example